Austrian EU Presidency

 The Presidency’s programme of work is shared by three Member States (the ‘Presidency trio’) over an 18-month period.
 The Presidency sets out detailed goals that it wants to achieve during its period of office and, with the other Presidency trio members, longer-term objectives that could not realistically be achieved in only six months.

-Bulgaria has taken over the Presidency on 1 January 2018.
-The current Presidency trio (Estonia, Bulgaria and Austria) will continue to implement its 18-month joint programme.
+Austria hosts the Presidency from 1 July 2018.
+The current Presidency trio (Estonia, Bulgaria and Austria) will continue to implement its 18-month programme.